 - Damage to other teeth: If the wisdom tooth pushes against the second molar, it may damage the second molar or increase the risk of infection in that area.
 This pressure can also cause problems with crowding of the other teeth or require orthodontic treatment to straighten other teeth.

 - Cysts: The wisdom tooth develops in a sac within the jawbone.
 The sac can fill with fluid, forming a cyst that can damage the jawbone, teeth and nerves.
 Rarely, a tumor — usually noncancerous (benign) — develops.
 This complication may require removal of tissue and bone.

 - Decay: Partially impacted wisdom teeth appear to be at higher risk of tooth decay (caries) than other teeth.
-This probably occurs because wisdom teeth are harder to clean and because food and bacteria get easily trapped between the gum and a partially erupted tooth.
+This probably occurs because wisdom teeth are harder to clean.
+Also because food and bacteria easily traps between the gum and the tooth.

 - Gum disease: The difficulty cleaning partially erupted wisdom teeth increases the risk of developing a painful, inflammatory gum condition called pericoronitis (per-ih-kor-o-NI-tis) in that area.